andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 ## Summary

-Provide a RichTextArea control for displaying and editing of rich text that can be styled in a variety of ways.
+Provide a RichTextArea control for displaying and editing of rich text that can be styled in a variety of ways, capable of working with large documents.

 ![RichTextArea screenshot](rich-text-area.png)